nicholaspufal/salario-liquido/README.md

 ## TODOS

 * Add "other costs" support
-* Double check if the values being used for INSS/IRRF/dependents are up-to-date
-* Refactor code - this was mostly a spike, so it's not looking good now
+* Refactor code - this was mostly a spike, so it's not looking that good now

 ## License
 This is licensed under the feel-free-to-do-whatever-you-want-to-do license.